CUTR-at-USF/walk-bright/README.md

 surroundings, stay on sidewalks when possible, walk against traffic when sidewalks aren’t available, look both ways and use due care before crossing streets.*

+*WARNING: This app rapidly turns the screen and camera flash on and off.
+Some individuals may experience epileptic seizures when exposed to flashing lights.
+If you, or anyone in your family, have an epileptic condition, consult your physician prior to using.
+If you experience dizziness, altered vision, eye or muscle twitches, loss of awareness, disorientation, any involuntary movement, or convulsions, IMMEDIATELY discontinue use and consult your physician.*

 For more information about pedestrian safety, visit [www.walkwisetampabay.com](http://www.walkwisetampabay.com)

 ## Build Setup